Testimonials

 Video Length: 0:29

-The appreciative inquiry exercise provided a refreshing take on strategic planning thinking.
+The Appreciative Inquiry exercise provided a refreshing take on strategic planning thinking.
 We are often in fix-it mode, and this provided dedicated space to ground ourselves in the strengths of the Institute as a way forward.
 In particular, we shared a desire to focus on access, service, and innovation.
 As I heard from my colleagues in the room, I sat both humbled and excited to be a part of Georgia Tech’s future."

 Director of Academic Administration